lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 The Module-Lattice-Based Digital Signature Algorithm (ML-DSA) is a digital signature algorithm standardised by NIST as part of their post-quantum cryptography standardization process.
 It is intended to be secure against both "traditional" cryptographic attacks, as well as attacks utilising a quantum computer.
-It offers smaller signatures and significantly faster runtimes than SLH-DSA {{FIPS203}}, an alternative post-quantum signature algorithm also standardised by NIST.
+It offers smaller signatures and significantly faster runtimes than SLH-DSA {{FIPS205}}, an alternative post-quantum signature algorithm also standardised by NIST.
+This document specifies the use of the ML-DSA in CMS at three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.
+See {{Appendix B of I-D.ietf-lamps-dilithium-certificates}} for more information on the security levels and key sizes of ML-DSA.

-Prior to standardisation, the algorithm was known as Dilithium.
+Prior to standardisation, ML-DSA was known as Dilithium.
 ML-DSA and Dilithium are not compatible.

-ML-DSA offers parameter sets that meet three security levels: ML-DSA-44, ML-DSA-65, and ML-DSA-87.
-ML-DSA-44 is intended to meet NIST's level 2 security category, ML-DSA-65 is intended to meet level 3, and ML-DSA-87 is intended to meet level 5.
-Each category requires that algorithms be as resistant to attack as a particular cryptographic algorithm.
-Attacks on algorithms in the level 2 category are intended to be at least as hard as performing a collision search on SHA256.
-Attacks on algorithms in the level 3 category are intended to be at least as hard as performing an exhaustive key search on AES192.
-Attacks on algorithms in the level 5 category are intended to be at least as hard as performing an exhaustive key search on AES256.

-EDNOTE: Appendix B of draft-ietf-lamps-dilithium-certificates describes this well, if it's easier just to refer to that.

 For each of the ML-DSA parameter sets, an algorithm identifier OID has been specified.